openframeworks/ofSite/_tutorials/02_first steps/002_openFrameworks_for_processing_users.markdown

 *   All of the code to fill in the function prototypes.

-To explore this more, open up the testApp.cpp and testApp.h files.
+To explore this more, open up the ofApp.cpp and ofApp.h files.

-### testApp.h
+### ofApp.h

-All of the code in testApp.h is wrapped in a large if statement called \#ifndef.
+All of the code in ofApp.h is wrapped in a large if statement called \#ifndef.
 This statement is designed explicitly for the preProcessor stage of compilation.
 Basically, when the compiler runs through your code before it compiles, it copies and pastes code to make all of the include statements work.
 If you have included the same header file in multiple places, this can cause a problem for compilation. \#ifndef tells the compiler that if whatever variable name you have decided, in this case, \_TEST\_APP, has already been defined somewhere in the code, not to define it again.
 It's sort of a hack to make organizing code easier, and is good practice to include in any custom classes you make (with a different variable name obviously).

 After this comes the \#include statement that brings in all of the OpenFrameworks functionality.

-Then comes the class testApp : public ofSimpleApp{ line which is very similar to java's class declaration structure.
+Then comes the class ofApp : public ofSimpleApp{ line which is very similar to java's class declaration structure.
 To compare the two:
 C++  :
 class \[className\] : \[privacy\] \[extendedClass\]